 Collection: Standing Stock numbers contribute to Refugia Stock numbers.
 Collections will continue until Standing stock targets are attained.
-In the event that Refugia Stock triggers, outlined in the contract, are reached and Standing Stock are not at full capacity, USFWS will conduct special targeted collections to increase Standing Stock.
+If Refugia Stock triggers, outlined in the contract, are reached and Standing Stock are not at full capacity, USFWS will conduct special targeted collections to increase Standing Stock.